This is not an attempt to discover a moral principle that can be plugged into an argument to provide normative conclusions.

-The result of the reverse-engineering is a form of intuitionism because it explains why moral agents have intuitions and when their intuitions are reliable, not because I use intuitions to supposedly justify normative results.
-There is no need to do so because the account has empirical implications, implications that are confirmed.
-The reverse-engineering approach makes ethics scientific.
+The result of the reverse-engineering is a form of intuitionism because it explains 1) why moral agents have intuitions and 2) when their intuitions are reliable, not because intuitions are used to supposedly justify normative results.
+There is no need to do so because the account has empirical implications that are confirmed by observation.

 Copyright Brian Zamulinski.